tokio-rs/tokio/CONTRIBUTING.md

 ## Keeping track of issues and PRs

-The Tokio GitHub repository has a lot of issues and PRs, which is not easy to keep track of.
+The Tokio GitHub repository has a lot of issues and PRs to keep track of.
 This section explains the meaning of various labels, as well as our [GitHub project][project].
 The section is primarily targeted at maintainers.
+Most contributors aren't able to set these labels.

 ### Area